This past week, I worked with one of my clients from the career coaching program to create her career master plan.

 How to Build your Career Master Plan with a Mind Map

 You have a purpose.
 You have work that you want to do in this life, work that is meaningful to you and to those who benefit from it.
 And yes, you have a career in you!

-Well, the number one purpose of my Career Master Plan mind map is to remind you that you have a career in you and I want to get it out of your brain and into a mind map so you believe it too.
+Well, the number one purpose of my Career Master Plan mind map is to help you build your career master plan with a mind map.
+It can remind you that you have a successful career in you and I want to get it out of your brain and into a mind map so you believe it too.
 Are you ready?